JuliaHealth/PubMedMiner.jl/README.md

 **Retrieve an occurance matrix for a UMLS concept**

-E.g For umls concept "Disease or Syndrome", `pubMedOccur.jl` ouputs matrix of ones and zeros, where each column corresponds to an article and each row corresponds to a disease.
+Compute a sparse matrix indicating the presence of MESH descriptors associated with a given semantic type in all articles of the input database.
+This executable saves the following variables to the results directory.

+###Output

+* `des_ind_dict`: Dictionary matching row number to descriptor names
+* `disease_occurances` : Sparse matrix.
+The columns correspond to a feature vector, where each row is a MESH descriptor.
+There are as many columns as articles.
+The occurance/abscense of a descriptor is labeled as 1/0

 ```
+db_path="./apnea.db"
-db_path="./apnea.db" #path to pubMedOccur.jl
+path_to_scripts="." #path to pubMedOccur.jl
-path_to_scripts="."

 umls_concept="Mental or Behavioral Dysfunction"
 results_dir="./test"